 My Fill of Happiness

-At thirty you are supposed to have your life sorted out: a job, a stable identity, an income.
-But what if none of this seems to happen, due to the specific personal choices you made and the precarious state of contemporary economy?
+a stable identity, an income.
+But what if none of this seems to happen, due to the specific personal choices you made and the precarious

 Hoping to pursue an academic career, Cecilia and her partner move from Bologna to Coventry, but after some attempts, she instead ends up spending her time temping at the Library or at a publishing house.
 Moving to Coventry is anything but permanent, and Cecilia easily finds reasons to go elsewhere, albeit temporarily.
 Low-cost flights take her back to Bologna, or to her hometown in the North of Italy, a place that she long rejected but that at a distance has become desirable again.
 Or somewhere else, visiting friends in Lyon, attending her beloved Primavera Festival in Barcelona or an academic conference in St. Petersburg, places that represent the promise of a happier, fuller, more accomplished existence than the one she faces in an England on the verge of Brexit.